bling/dotvim/README.md

 ```
 let g:dotvim_settings = {}
-let g:dotvim_settings.version = 1
+let g:dotvim_settings.version = 2
 source ~/.vim/vimrc
 ```

-1.  startup vim and neobundle will detect and ask you install any missing plugins.  you can also manually initiate this with `:NeoBundleInstall`
+1.  startup vim and dein will detect and ask you install any missing plugins.  you can also manually initiate this with `:call dein#install()`
 1.  done!

 ### versioning